-H9 Birchville Court and adjoining haulage yard, Heathbourne Road, Bushey Flats and/or houses will be acceptable, with a mix of two and three storeys.
+Ref. no. Site Site specific requirements Estimated number of dwellings Н9 Birchville Court and adjoining haulage yard, Heathbourne Road, Bushey Heath Flats and/or houses will be acceptable, with a mix of two and three storeys.
 The estimated number of dwellings for the site is based on an existing planning permission: any appropriate scheme comprising a large proportion of flats is likely to increase that number.
-17 Heath The layout and design should allow for open views within the site and reinforce the sense of openness adjoining the Green Belt.
+17 The layout and design should allow for open views within the site and reinforce the sense of openness adjoining the Green Belt.
 Existing trees should be retained and supplemented.
 Development should not harm the setting of the adjoining listed building County End.
 Consideration should be given to incorporating the adjoining garden land within the development.
 If this is not possible, the site layout should allow for future access to the adjoining garden land and not prejudice the future development of this area.
-H10 Elton House, Elton Way, Bushey Flatted development using existing access onto Elton Way.
-Full parking standards to be met.
+H10 Elton Way, Bushey to be met.
 Carefully designed and usable communal amenity space required.
-The Council has approved planning application 14/091 1/FUL for 102 units and prefers this to a conversion of the existing building on the site.
+The Council has approved planning application 14/0911/FUL for 102 units and prefers this to a conversion of the existing building on the site.
 The adequacy of waste water capacity is to be assessed: adequate capacity should be made available before development is first occupied.
-102 H11 First Place Nurseries, Falconer Road, Bushey Removal of former swimming pool building (currently used by the Nursery).
-Development of residential units to be situated nearer to Falconer Road thereby reducing the impact on the openness of the Green Belt.
-Needs to meet requirements of Core Strategy Policy CS19 KeyCommunity Facilities in respect of the current Nursery use.
-10 Total estimated un its from housing allocation sites: 654
+102 H11 10 Total estimated units from housing allocation sites: